 Mrs Emma Connelly

 Mrs Connelly is looking forward to joining Mrs Shardlow in Year 1.
 A keen traveller and nature lover, she tries spend as much time teaching in the great outdoors as possible.

 Mrs Jas Madan

 Part time class teacher in Year 1

 Mrs Madan will be working for 2 days per week in Year 1.
 She enjoys spending time with her family and baking with the children.
 She also likes yoga and going to the theatre.

 Class teacher in Year 2

-Miss Hancox has previously worked in Reception and is looking forward to forming a new partnership with the children in Year 2 with Mrs May.
+Miss Hancox worked in Year 2 last year and is looking forward to forming a new partnership with the children in Year 2 with Miss Gabel.
 On the weekends, Miss Hancox enjoys visiting friends and family across the UK.
 She enjoys listening to all types of music and playing anything she can on her guitar.